 Canoe (4-hour and 6-hour races only):

 In the 4-hour race, teams will paddle approximately 3 miles.
 In the 6-hour race, teams will paddle approximately 6 miles.
 Canoes are being provided.
-Paddles and PFDs will be provided also; however, you can use your own paddles and PFDs instead if you prefer.
+Paddles and PFDs will be provided also.
 Racers will need to sign a canoe rental waiver which will be provided prior to registration.
 It is recommended that your team has canoeing experience.
 Practice with Heavner Canoe Rental, offering a 10% discount on rentals to anyone planning on doing the race.

 The mountain biking will total 7-9 miles (2-hour), 10-15 miles (4-hour), and 20-25 miles (6-hour) as teams collect required checkpoints.
 The course will include a mix of dirt/paved roads, single track and off-road trails.

 The 2-hour and 4-hour races are designed to be a fun introduction to Adventure Racing for people new, or relatively new, to the sport.
 The 6-hour race will be fun, fast, and just challenging enough for experienced adventure racers.

 In an Adventure Race, all teammates work together to try and find the checkpoints (like a scavenger hunt!) and make it to the finish before the cut-off time.
 Teammates must stay within 50′ or eyesight of each other (whichever is closer).
 Teams must finish the course in the allotted time (or within a 5-minute “buffer”) to earn an official ranked finish.
 Teams that finish 1-5 minutes after the cutoff will be penalized 1-5 control points.
 Teams that finish after the 5-minute buffer, without a teammate, or without obtaining the required checkpoints, will not be ranked finishers.